 Domains, themes, and one-time app fees

-You will receive an invoice with a one-time charge for actions like registering a domain, buying a theme, or buying an app.
-You can view your account history in the Invoices section of the Billing page in your Shopify admin.
+You will receive a bill with a one-time charge for actions like registering a domain, buying a theme, or buying an app.
+You can view your account history in the Bills section of the Billing page in your Shopify admin.

 Theme purchases are nonrefundable.